-It is Dr. Patrick’s goal to challenge the status quo and encourage the wider public to think about health and longevity using a proactive, preventative approach.
+Dr. Patrick’s goal is to challenge the status quo and encourage the wider public to think about health and longevity using a proactive, preventative approach.

 In this podcast, she discussed her research about the carnivore diet.
 She also shared how she initially dismissed this idea and how she embraced it in the long run.